-What Is Going on With China’s Crazy Clean Energy Installation Figures?
+What Is Going On With China’s Crazy Clean Energy Installation Figures?

 “December activity alone may have topped 47 GW, which is higher than total Chinese wind capacity additions from 2018 and 2019 combined,” noted Wood Mackenzie’s Li in an email.

-The apparent magnitude of China’s 2020 renewables buildout puts observers in a bind.
+The apparent magnitude of China’s 2020 renewables build-out puts observers in a bind.
 “Even though we don’t have conclusive evidence to say the government is not telling the truth, it’s just not possible,” said Luan.

 Not only are the Chinese figures outrageous by comparison to other markets and China’s own historical records, but they do not match up to observations on the ground.

-Installing 47 GW of wind in December would have led to severe supply chain constraints, according to Luan.
+Installing 47 GW of wind in December would have led to severe supply-chain constraints, according to Luan.
 But there has been little evidence of that.
 Nor does there appear to have been an appreciable increase in the appearance of new wind farms.

-Indeed, in many parts of China the soil is frozen over in December so it is hard for any construction work to take place, he said.
+Indeed, in many parts of China the soil is frozen over in December, so it is difficult for any significant construction work to take place, he said.

 Nevertheless, it also seems unlikely that the Chinese NEA is plucking figures out of thin air.